aninhabort/aninhabort/README.md

 <img height="200px" src="./header.png">

-🌱 I'm currently learning more about React and doing a project in React and Vite about an <a href='https://www.rocketseat.com.br/'>Rocketseat</a> Ignite's Feed App.
+🌱 I'm currently learning more about React.
+Doing a project in React and Vite about a <a href='https://www.rocketseat.com.br/'>Rocketseat</a> Ignite Feed App.

 🎓 I took a Web Development course at <a href='https://www.betrybe.com/'>Trybe</a>.